jasonvacare/redage/README.md

 1. Items
   A. Weapons attack/damage roll features
-    i. need to add damage roll  << -- WE ARE HERE
+    i. need to add damage roll
   B. Prepare defense stat from armor, etc ("worn" either as bool or as inv location)
     i.
 Put defense field on charsheet.
-Visually note when dex/DEX are lowered by armor. ii.
+    ii.
 Create armor item-sheet.
+    iii.
+Visually note on stat block when dex/DEX are lowered by armor.  << -- WE ARE HERE
   C. Build the compendium of weapons and armor (and a few misc gear and example treasures)
-    i.
-Visually indicate proficiency of weapons / armor on the actor item list.
   D. Inventory
-    i. locations, including town, camp, stowed, ready, worn (passively ready)
-      a. allow location to be changed from the actor sheet list, without going into the item sheet ii. sort weapons, armor, and other into sections of the sheet?  maybe weapons, armor, other, camp, town? iii.
+    i. locations, including town, camp, stowed, ready, worn (passively ready) ii. sort weapons, armor, and other into sections of the sheet?  by weapons, armor, other, camp, town? iii.
 Encumbrance / readiness tracking
+    iv.
+Display info/controls on item entries in the actor list w/o going into the item sheet
+      a. set location, see isProf / prof group, see weapon dmg, armor value, armor dex max
 2. Features
   A. Need compendium of skill related feats
   B. Need compendium of non-skill related feats